 This two-page leaflet explains the potential benefits of individual attention and child-led play and describes five steps in Watch Me Play!, with practical suggestions for each step and feedback from parents and caregivers.

-Download the Short Guide to Watch Me Play! in Dutch here
+Download the Short Guide to Watch Me Play! in English here

-Download the Short Guide to Watch Me Play! in French here
+Download the Short Guide to Watch Me Play! in other languages here.

 What do Watch Me Play!
 Practitioners Do?